rusenaite/solid_notes_about_SOLID/README.md

 **<a name="mid-level">💡 Mid-level</a>**
 Principles are applied by programmers working at the module level.
 Applied just above the level of the code and help to define the kinds of software structures used within modules and components.

+**<a name="conways-law">💡 Conway’s law</a>**
+An adage that states organizations design systems that mirror their own communication structure.
+It’s an observation that the architectures of software systems look remarkably similar to the organization of the development team that built it.

+**<a name="cohesion">💡 Cohesion (bond)</a>**
+The degree to which the elements inside a module belong together.
+In one sense, it is a measure of the strength of relationship between the methods and data of a class and some unifying purpose or concept served by that class.
+The force that binds together the code responsible to a single actor.

+**<a name="coupling">💡 Coupling</a>**
+Degree of interdependence between software modules.

+**<a name="axis-of-change">💡 Axis of Change</a>**
+An idea that changes in a system tend to occur around the axis of a class's responsibility.
+When a change is needed, it's likely to be in the area of a class's responsibility.
+By having each class focus on a single responsibility, it becomes easier to manage changes because they are likely to be localized to specific classes.

 ## <a name="links">Links</a>
 1. [Clean Architecture: A Craftsman's Guide to Software Structure and Design by Robert C. Martin](https://g.co/kgs/554Z2i)